Borna Rendulić: Playing career

 On June 27, 2016, having completed his entry-level deal Rendulić's NHL rights were not retained by the Avalanche.
 Subsequently, on July 1, 2016, it was announced that Rendulic had signed a one-year, two-way contract with the Vancouver Canucks.
 He made his debut for the Canucks on February 28 in a game against the Detroit Red Wings.
 He was a late addition to the lineup, replacing Jannik Hansen who was traded to the San Jose Sharks later that night.

 As a free agent from the Canucks, Rendulić opted to return to Europe in securing a one-year deal with Finnish Liiga club, Lahti Pelicans, on August 11, 2017.
 In his return to the Liiga after three years, he scored 5 goals in the opening 14 games of the 2017–18 season.
 Rendulić then opted to leave the Liiga prematurely in order to sign with Russian outfit, HC Vityaz of the KHL, on October 18, 2017.

 Productive throughout his tenure with HC Vityaz, Rendulić left as a free agent following the 2018–19 season, posting 13 goals and 23 points in 59 games.
 On June 3, 2019, Rendulić continued his European career by agreeing to a one-year contract with German Champions, Adler Mannheim of the DEL.

 Following a year stint in the Swedish Hockey League (SHL) with Örebro HK in the 2020–21 season, Rendulić returned to previous club, Adler Mannheim of the DEL, signing a two-year contract on June 2, 2021.

+At the completion of his contract with Adler Mannheim, Rendulić returned for a second stint in the KHL, joining Russian club HC Sochi as a free agent on a one-year contract on 31 May 2023.
+In the 2023–24 season, Rendulić made just 16 appearances with Sochi, leading the team with 15 points before he was traded to contending club, SKA Saint Petersburg, in exchange for Marat Khusnutdinov on 10 October 2023.

+During the 2024–25 season, in the midst of his second season with SKA, Rendulić was traded to Metallurg Magnitogorsk in exchange for Pavel Akolzin on 23 December 2024.

+As a free agent from his brief tenure with Metallurg, Rendulić was signed by the Shanghai Dragons to a one-year contract on 17 August 2025.